 The examination is an objective, multiple-choice test consisting of 120 questions.
 One hundred questions will be used in computing the score.
 The exam questions have been designed to test the candidate's multidisciplinary knowledge of clinical, coding, and healthcare regulations, as well as the roles and responsibilities of a clinical documentation specialist.
 The questions are updated on a continuous basis to keep them relevant to current realities in healthcare.
 Choices of answers to the examination questions will be identified as A, B, C, or D.

 - Recall questions test the candidate's knowledge of specific facts and concepts relevant to the day-to-day work of clinical documentation improvement professionals.
-Because the examination is an "open book" test, candidates may use reference resources in answering recall questions, as this is the manner in which clinical documentation improvement professionals frequently carry out their responsibilities.
+Because the examination is an "open book" test, candidates may use reference resources to answer recall questions, as this is the manner in which clinical documentation improvement professionals frequently carry out their responsibilities.

 - Application questions require the candidate to interpret or apply information, guidelines, or rules to a particular situation.

 - Analysis questions test the candidate's ability to evaluate and integrate a range of information in problem solving to address a particular challenge.

 The current exam is designed so that approximately 40% of the questions will be of the recall type, 40% of the application type, and 20% of the analysis type.

 Certification examination content